EDUCBA Logo

 2. Global Setting

-Global setting includes the thread concept, in which we are able to control threads that are handling the event of the kernel.
-The default thread in maxscale is 1 which means we start maxscale with thread 1 and increase the number of threads as per requirement when we increase size of threads it also increases the performance.
+Global setting includes the thread concept, in which we can threads that are handling the event of kernel eventfault thread in maxscale is 1, which means we start maxscale with thread 1 and increase the number of threads as per requirement when we increase the size of threads it also increases the performance.

 MariaDB maxscale has an auto property that automatically increases the size of thread.

-Connection timeout in second, when we increase size of thread it will cause the MariaDB maxscale response time from the backend server.
-In the global setting we configure different parameters in which the other parameter is write timeout is also in second and by default write time is 2 second but MariaDB maxscale is not able to perform write or modify data.
+Connection timeout in second, when we increase the thread size, it will cause the MariaDB maxscale response time from the backend server.
+In the global setting, we configure different parameters in which the other parameter is write timeout is also in seconds, and by default, write time is 2 seconds.
+Still, MariaDB maxscale cannot perform write or modify data.

 3. Service

-Servers’ parameter is used to provide the definition of backend servers.
+The “servers” parameter is used to define backend servers.

-Password parameter it shows plain text password or encrypted password.
+Password parameter shows plain text password or encrypted password.

 4. Server

-This parameter is used to define backend database servers.
+The parameter is used for defining backend database servers.
 The server has a member of one or more services within MariaDB maxscale.
-Address is the defined IP address of a database server and it is used to make connections with backend database servers.
-Port is able to listen to the incoming connections and MariaDB maxscale uses Port number to connect to the database server.
+You establish a connection with backend database servers using the “address” parameter, which represents the defined IP address of a database server.
+The Port can listen to the incoming connections, and MariaDB maxscale uses the Port number to connect to the database server.

 Example